 Insufficient disk space

-If the location you are saving the file does not have sufficient disk space to store the file, the operation will fail.
+If the location you are saving the file does not have sufficient disk space to store the file, the operation fails.

-Solution: Free up some space on the disk, or Save as… to another location that has enough free space.
+Free up some space on the disk, or Save as to another location with enough free space.
 To determine the available space, see: How to find how much hard drive space is available.

 No connection when saving to a network drive

-If you are saving to a network drive or other online drive (e.g., the cloud storage) and have no connection to the server or the Internet, you cannot save the file.
+If you're saving to a network drive or another online drive (e.g., the cloud storage) and have no Internet or network connection, you cannot save the file.
 Make sure you have a good connection by trying to open another file in the same location.

 Removable disks like floppy diskettes and USB flash drives can be set to write protected.
 If a disk or drive is write protected, you cannot save any file or changes to a file until the write protection is disabled.

-Finally, if none of the above reasons apply, you may be encountering problems because of a bad disk or drive.
+Finally, if none of the reasons above apply, you may be encountering problems because of a bad disk or drive.
 Make sure this is not the problem by trying to save the file to an alternate location using the Save As option.
-If this works it is possible the file is either corrupt or something is wrong with the drive or disk.
+If this works, the file may be corrupt, or there may be a malfunction in your disk drive.